uvarc/accord/docs/about.md

 This platform is open for approved academic research on highly sensitive data.
-Researchers from institutions of higher education across the Commonwealth of Virginia are invited to request access.
+Researchers from institutions of higher education across the United States are invited to request access.

 ACCORD can meet HIPAA, FERPA, and other less-restrictive data sensitivity requirements.
 More restrictive levels, such as CUI, FISMA, PCI cannot be satisfied.